adafruit/makecode-newsletter/_posts/2019-09-09-welcome-to-the-makecode-newsletter.md

 [![MakeCode Arcade](/assets/08142019/arcade.png)](https://arcade.makecode.com/)

 Microsoft MakeCode Arcade is a web-based beginner-friendly code editor to create retro arcade games for the web and for microcontrollers.
 In this guide, you will learn how to assemble your own Arcade hardware from different parts.
-MakeCode Arcade is open source, and on [GitHub](https://github.com/microsoft/pxt-arcade).
+MakeCode Arcade is open source and available on [GitHub](https://github.com/microsoft/pxt-arcade).

 ## Extending MakeCode
 - [Creating Targets](https://makecode.com/target-creation) - new hardware platforms for MakeCode